 Nous vous prions d’agréer, Monsieur, l’expression de nos sincères salutations.

-I hope that this list of phrases and the idea that the most essential thing is to clearly communicate will make it easier for you to write a formal or professional French letter or email.
+I hope that this list of phrases and the idea that the most essential thing is to clearly communicate will make it easier for you to write a formal or business French letter or email.

 If you still don’t feel confident, you may be able to find templates for certain letters by doing an online search for the phrase modèle de, followed by the type of letter or email you have to write – for instance: modèle de lettre de motivation (cover/job application letter template).